tolauwae/phd-thesis/src/remote/remote.typ

 ==== Espruino

 // todo paste tikz plots as svg here
-#figure(espruino, caption: [The execution times of WARDuino and Espruino. #emph[Top Left]: absolute execution times for the benchmarks. #emph[Top Right]: sizes of the programs uploaded to the VM. #emph[Bottom Left]: execution time normalized to native C execution time. #emph[Bottom Right] execution times normalized to the WARDuino execution time.])<fig:espruino>  // todo
+#figure(image(width: 100%, "figures/espruino.svg"), caption: [The execution times of WARDuino and Espruino. #emph[Top Left]: absolute execution times for the benchmarks. #emph[Top Right]: sizes of the programs uploaded to the VM. #emph[Bottom Left]: execution time normalized to native C execution time. #emph[Bottom Right] execution times normalized to the WARDuino execution time.])<fig:espruino>  // todo

 @fig:espruino shows the results of the benchmarks for Espruino and WARDuino.
 In each graph the green (right) bars indicate the measurements for Espruino, the red (left) bars show the results for WARDuino.